vpon-sdk/vpon-sdk.github.io/en/android/android-integration-guide.en.md

 ---
 # Prerequisites
 ----
-Before you start to integrate Vpon SDK, please make sure you already have your own Vpon Publisher Account and get your License ID.
+Before you start to integrate Vpon SDK, please make sure you already have your own Vpon Publisher Account and get your License Key.
 [Register as a Vpon Publisher] if you haven't own your Publisher Account.

 Once you have your own Publisher Account, follow the instruction below to integrate Vpon Android SDK: